Meghan Markle Sues British Newspaper over 'Relentless Propaganda'

 Emphasising his respect for the importance of “objective, truthful reporting”, the Queen’s grandson accused parts of the media of “waging campaigns against individuals with no thought to the consequences” and compared the treatment of Meghan to coverage of his mother, Princess Diana.

-The duke wrote that his “deepest fear is history repeating itself” and the time had come for “accountability” over the treatment iof his wife.
+The duke wrote that his “deepest fear is history repeating itself” and the time had come for “accountability” over the treatment of his wife.
 He continued:

 There comes a point when the only thing to do is to stand up to this behaviour, because it destroys people and destroys lives.
 Put simply, it is bullying, which scares and silences people.
 We all know this isn’t acceptable, at any level.
 We won’t and can’t believe in a world where there is no accountability for this.